William-Adolphe Bouguereau: Later years and death

 Bouguereau was an assiduous painter, often completing twenty or more easel paintings in a single year.
 Even during the twilight years of his life, he would rise at dawn to work on his paintings six days a week and would continue painting until nightfall.
 Throughout the course of his lifetime, he is known to have painted at least 822 paintings.
 Many of these paintings have been lost.
 Near the end of his life he described his love of his art: "Each day I go to my studio full of joy; in the evening when obliged to stop because of darkness I can scarcely wait for the next morning to come ... if I cannot give myself to my dear painting I am miserable."

 In the spring of 1905, Bouguereau's house and studio in Paris were burgled.
 On 19 August 1905, aged 79, Bouguereau died in La Rochelle from heart disease.
-There was an outpouring of grief in the town of his birth.
+There was an outpouring of grief in the town of his death.
 After a Mass at the cathedral, his body was placed on a train to Paris for a second ceremony.
 Bouguereau was laid to rest with Nelly and his children at the family vault at Montparnasse Cemetery.